ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Public Key Authentication.md

 ## OpenSSH

-This should work on Linux, MacOS and Windows 10 Users.
+This should work on Linux, macOS and Windows 10 Users.
 If you haven't set OpenSSH up, you may refer to [on how to connect to your seedbox via SSH for installation and setup of OpenSSH for Windows 10, Linux and MacOS.](https://docs.usbx.me/books/secure-shell-%28ssh%29/page/how-to-connect-to-your-seedbox-via-ssh "How to connect to your seedbox via SSH")

 ### Creating Public and Private Keys